Open NowBusiness

 What activities are funded?

-Hiring and retaining eligible unemployed jobseekers in ongoing full-time or part-time roles, including eligible apprenticeships and traineeships, in specified Queensland regions.
+Hiring and retaining eligible unemployed jobseekers in ongoing full-time or part-time roles, disability-inclusive employment, and eligible Queensland apprenticeships or traineeships in eligible Queensland local government areas and regions.

 6